- Home

 Additional notes

-- Granted by USCIS in increments of one year at a time or until the program end date whichever is shorter.
+- Authorization is granted by USCIS in increments of up to one year at a time, or until the program end date, whichever is shorter.
+Students using this authorization must remain enrolled full-time.

 Curricular Practical Training (CPT)